 From its social media beginnings, the BCPAX group has grown to be the “go-to” job search and job posting site for Production Assistants, Independent Crews, Professional Film Makers and Producers.
 Our success is due in part to BCPAX's focus on building a community that supports its members in maintaining employment.

-One employment supporting tool we've developing is the online App that will keep an 'up to the minute availability list' for potential employers.
+In Summer of 2020 we will be Launching our CrewPAX App that will keep an 'up to the minute availability list' for potential employers.
 Creating a common platform for employees and employers will allow the industry as a whole to work at the constantly changing speed of film, while allowing employers to spend less time hunting for employees, and more time focused on making movies.

 In addition to our desire to support entry level jobs while connecting the film community at large, members of BCPAX will also be able to access quality equipment at lower prices than currently available through other channels.
 For example, through our BCPAX website, members may purchase headsets for the discounted price of $25, instead of the usual $50.
 Please note that we are in the process of developing many other programs intended to help our members succeed in the film industry.

 Eight years after we first started; BCPAX is taking the next step into the BC Film community.
 We look forward to growing and being a contributor to the industry as we help all our members rise to the top.